-Heider Hall: (Formely Abbot Raphael Hall): Opened in 1967, for the boys high school dorms.
-Closed as residence hall summer 1970.
-Leased to various Washington State agencies.
-Gifted back to Saint Martin's University in 2022.
-Home of Finance Department and Facilities.
+Heider Hall: (Formerly Abbot Raphael Hall): Opened in 1967, originally as the boys high school dorms.
+Heider Hall was closed as residence hall summer 1970, and was later leased to various Washington State agencies.
+In 2022 Heider Hall was gifted back to Saint Martin's University and now houses Saint Martin's Finance Department and Facilities.

-Kreielsheimer Hall: Kreielsheimer Hall, the University's arts education building, contains classroom, rehearsal and shop space, as well as practice rooms for Saint Martin's music and theatre arts programs.
+Kreielsheimer Hall: the university's arts education building, contains classroom, rehearsal and shop space, as well as practice rooms for Saint Martin's music and theatre arts programs.
 The 5,000-square-foot building opened in 1998.

-Lacey MakerSpace: The Lacey MakerSpace is a partnership between the University, the City of Lacey and the Thurston Economic Development Council.
-The Lacey MakerSpace, located on the Saint Martin's University campus at Zaverl Hall, is a hub for innovation and entrepreneurship that provides a place for community members and businesses to access knowledge and equipment; it features cutting-edge, industrialquality equipment and a space for people with similar interests to collaborate on ideas.
+Lacey MakerSpace: The Lacey MakerSpace is a partnership between the university, the City of Lacey and the Thurston Economic Development Council.
+The Lacey MakerSpace, located on the Saint Martin's University campus at Zaverl Hall, is a hub for innovation and entrepreneurship that provides a place for community members and businesses to access knowledge and equipment; it features cutting-edge, industrial-quality equipment and a space for people with similar interests to collaborate on ideas.

-Lambert Lodge: Lambert Lodge, on the shores of Puget Sound, belongs to the Saint Martin's monastic community and is used as a recreational retreat.
-It is the site for occasional University activities and retreats.
+Lambert Lodge: on the shores of Puget Sound, belongs to the Saint Martin's monastic community and is used as a recreational retreat.
+It is the site for occasional university activities and retreats.